trovit/php-code-formatter-bundle/README.md

 There are only 2 parameters available at the moment:

 - *temporary_path* _(string)_: temporary path where the temporary files should be created.
-This is necessary for those formatter libraries that
+This is necessary for those formatter libraries that only works with filesystem.

 - *formatter_services* _(string[])_: each string represents de reference name of a formatter service